What Is Negative Multiplied By Negative

 1. The Distributive Property: The distributive property states that a(b + c) = ab + ac.
 This property holds true for all real numbers, including negative numbers.
 It allows us to break down complex expressions into simpler, manageable parts.

 2. Additive Inverse: Every number has an additive inverse, which, when added to the original number, results in zero.
-For example, the additive inverse of 5 is -5, because 5 + (-5) = 0.
+As an example, the additive inverse of 5 is -5, because 5 + (-5) = 0.
 Similarly, the additive inverse of -3 is 3, because -3 + 3 = 0.

 3. Multiplicative Identity: The multiplicative identity is 1.
 Any number multiplied by 1 remains unchanged.
-For example, 7 x 1 = 7.
+To give you an idea, 7 x 1 = 7.

 Now, let's use these concepts to prove why (-1) x (-1) = 1: